chaminda/TestCaseNameChangeDummy/README.md

 # README

-## TEST-TestSuite.xml test name customization on runtime
+## TestNG Test case name customization during runtime
+**Note: Changes will be appeared in TEST-TestSuite.xml**
 ### 1. Append description to the test case name
 Requirement: User wants to customize testcase name as using own @Test attributes